zorrowang/LeetCode/docs/Languages/Java/data-structure/Array.md

 ## Array in Java

-Array can contains primitives data types as well as objects of a class depending on the definition of array.
-In case of primitives data types, the actual values are stored in contiguous memory locations.
-In case of objects of a class, the actual objects are stored in heap segment.
+An array can contain primitive data types as well as objects of a class depending on the definition of array.
+In the case of primitive data types, the actual values are stored in contiguous memory locations.
+In the case of objects of a class, the actual objects are stored in a heap segment.

-- In Java all arrays are dynamically allocated.
+- In Java, all arrays are dynamically allocated.
 - Since arrays are objects in Java, we can find their length using member length.
 - A Java array variable can also be declared like other variables with [] after the data type.
-- The variables in the array are ordered and each have an index beginning from 0.
+- The variables in the array are ordered and each has an index beginning from 0.
-- Java array can be also be used as a static field, a local variable or a method parameter.
+- Java array can also be used as a static field, a local variable, or a method parameter.
 - The size of an array must be specified by an int value and not long or short.
 - The direct superclass of an array type is Object.
 - Every array type implements the interfaces _Cloneable_ and _java.io.Serializable_.